Marcello Salazar: Personal life

 Marcello has an older brother and a twin sister.
-In 2008, his daughter, Katarina Gruenzner Bergo, was born in Portland, Oregon (USA).In 2011 his son Olav Gruenzner Bergo was born in San Antonio, Texas (USA).
-In 2019, his daughter Helena Kay Bergo, was born in Jacksonville, Florida (USA).
-In 2007, Marcello Salazar earned a bachelor's degree in History from UGF University, Rio de Janeiro.
-He is currently the head instructor at Brazilian Top Team Jacksonville and is a police officer/SWAT officer for the Jacksonville Sherriff's Office.
+His daughter was born in 2008, a son in 2011 and another daughter in 2019.
+In 2007, Marcello Salazar earned a bachelor's degree history from UGF University, Rio de Janeiro.
+He is currently the head instructor at Brazilian Top Team Jacksonville.
+He is also currently a police officer as an academy instructor for the Jacksonville Sherriff's Office and was formerly a member of the SWAT team.